cvxpy/cvxpy/doc/source/install/index.rst

     `HiGHS`_ LP solvers come bundled with `SciPy`_ version 1.6.1 and higher.
     The `HiGHS`_ MIP solver comes bundled with version 1.9.0 and higher.

-.. dropdown:: CLARABEL

-    CVXPY supports the CLARABEL solver.
-    Simply install CLARABEL such that you can ``import clarabel`` in Python.
-    See the `CLARABEL <https://oxfordcontrol.github.io/ClarabelDocs/stable/python/installation_py/>`_ website for installation instructions.

 .. dropdown:: PIQP

     CVXPY supports the PIQP solver.